 In addition, the Foundation is the beneficiary of two additional charitable remainder trusts that are held and administered by others on its behalf.
 The Foundation's right to these trust assets remains conditional, and, therefore, the Foundation's share of trust assets is not recorded in the statement of financial position.
 When the conditional status is changed such that the Foundation has an unconditional right to these trust assets, the related investments will be recorded in the statement of financial position.
-The Foundation received distributions from both of these trusts totaling \$7,354 during the year ended March 31, 2021, and recognized this amount in investment return in the statement of activities.
+There was no distribution from either of these trusts to the Foundation during the year ended March 31, 2022.

-7. Investments and Fair Value Measurements
+6. Investments and Fair Value Measurements